EmmittTucker/Portfolio/README.md

 If you would like to connect, please reach out on LinkedIn and mention that you found me through this portfolio (Link: https://www.linkedin.com/in/emmitt-tucker-45ba52159/).
 ## Current Projects
 This section covers the current projects I work on in my free-time.<br>
+### tinytroupe - EmiteStudios
+This is a project built upon the tinytroupe python module.
 ### Project Aquarium
 This is a project inspired by my background in biology and interest in **natural selection** and **selective pressure**.
 The focus of this work is **simulated experimental evolution**.
 This project contains a simulation that uses cooperative NeuroEvolution to produce classificatication artificial neural network candiates for further investigation.
 In the simulation, neural network systems are represented as individual "fish" that move around their environment.
 The goal of this project is to both visualize and automate neural network optimization.
 <br><br>
 This project was heavily assisted with the help of prompt engineering using **OpenAI's chatGPT-o3-mini model**.
 This model did a decent job with handling requests, although it would sometimes give me answers to previous questions when prompted.
-One consistent error I found was that it would have to be reminded of how changes it made effected the rest of the code base. the o3-mini model was also somewhat helpful when it came to understanding how neural networks worked.
+One consistent error I found was that it would have to be reminded of how changes it made effected the rest of the code base.
+The o3-mini model was also somewhat helpful when it came to understanding how neural networks worked.
 It was not helpfull when it came to trying to figure out different evolution mechanics that would lead to better results.
 This may have been the result of me telling the o3-mini model to specialize as an AI specialist at the start of the conversation.
 <br><br>
 The systems of the fish are made of 5 different neural networks that control the behavior and survival chances.Their movement is controlled by the **Behavior Net** (B-Net).
 This network learns over time and adapts movement if the individual is not finding resources.
 Individuals are spawned with no movement memory, and they learn better patterns throughout their lifetime (ideally).
 The behavior network processes a scalar value depending on what **mode** this fish is in which determines what actions it does in the environment.
 The output of the network is interpreted as an angular change in the fishes direction.
 <br><br>